azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

 * All old scripts are deprecated.
 Please use only the Safe Mode script via 🛡️ Client Tools (Safe).
 * Client Folder Creation is automatic in Safe Mode for any missing folders.
 * Doc links are inserted into Columns R and S in the Master Tracker for easy access.
+* “Hours Purchased This Month” is now pulled from Column L in the Master Tracker.
+This reflects additional support hours purchased during the billing period.